Coronavirus Disease 2019 (COVID-19): Get the Facts on Symptoms and Prevention From Cynthia Snider, MD

-A: The situation is constantly changing.
+A: The risk-assessment is constantly changing.
 Stay up to date with CDC's travel health notices related to this outbreak.
 These notices will be updated as more information becomes available.

 Q: What if I recently traveled to China and got sick?

-A: If you were in China, (or other countries - check the CDC's risk assessment) and feel sick with fever, cough, or difficulty breathing, within 14 days after you left, you should
+A: If you were in China (or other countries with COVID-19 cases - check the CDC's risk assessment) and feel sick with fever, cough, or difficulty breathing, within 14 days after you left, you should

 - Seek medical care right away.
 Before you go to a doctor's office or emergency room, call ahead and tell them about your recent travel and your symptoms.

 - Cover your mouth and nose with a tissue or your sleeve (not your hands) when coughing or sneezing.